173.43 +/- Acres

 Wahluke Slope AVA is one of the warmest regions in Washington.
 Desert heat and abundant water create perfect growing conditions.

-The distinguishing feature of Wahluke Slope AVA is its uniformity in soil type and climate.
-This, along with the proximity to the Columbia River, helps minimize the risk of frost.
+The Columbia River helps minimize the risk of frost.
 Topsoil is deep wind blown sand which provides ample drainage for vines.
 Precipitation averages less than 6 inches annually.
-Called watering place by Native Americans, irrigation is required.
+Irrigation is required.

 Known primarily for red grape varieties, particularly Cabernet Sauvignon, Merlot, Cabernet Franc and Syrah wine-makers consider Wahluke Slope the backbone of the Washington wine industry.
 They rely on its grapes to provide structure for their wines.
 Wines tend to be full-bodied and ripe with pure flavor.

 It’s not surprising vineyards in this area have created wines with high accolades.

 Wahluke Slope Vineyards consists of two parcels which together total 173 +/- acres of mature vineyards.
 Parcel one, 133.43 +/- acres planted in early 1980, with additional planting in 2000 plus 10 acres of new planting in 2015.
 Parcel two, 40 +/- acres with 15 acres planted in early 2000’s and 25 acres planted in 2015.
 Row spacing 8 to 9 feet, 4 foot plant spacing and gravel vineyard roads.
 Vineyards elevations range from 568 to 948 feet, feature drip irrigation and receive water from the Federal Columbia Basin Irrigation Project and a State approved agricultural well.
 Both secure and clean water sources.

 Please ext or call Ben Sinner, (509) 524 – 0400, for price.